Korey Dropkin: Sarah Anderson (2015–2022)

-Cory Thiesse (2022–Present)
+Cory Thiesse (2022–present)

 Dropkin started playing mixed doubles with Cory Thiesse during the 2022–23 curling season, where they found immediate success, winning the 2023 United States Mixed Doubles Curling Championship over former partner Anderson and men's teammate Andrew Stopera.
 This qualified them to represent the United States at the 2023 World Mixed Doubles Curling Championship, where they would finish 7–2 in the round robin, and then go on to win the gold medal, beating Japan's Chiaki Matsumura and Yasumasa Tanida 8–2 in the final for the USA's first world mixed doubles gold medal.
 Dropkin and Thiesse would be unable to repeat their title in 2024, after losing the 2024 United States Mixed Doubles Curling Championship final to Becca Hamilton and Matt Hamilton.
 Their silver medal performance however, qualified them for the 2025 United States Mixed Doubles Curling Olympic Trials.
 At the US Olympic Trials, Thiesse and Dropkin went 8–1 in the round robin, and then went on to beat Anderson and Stopera in a best of three games final to qualify for the 2025 World Mixed Doubles Curling Championship.
 At the 2025 Worlds, Thiesse and Dropkin would finish in 5th place, earning enough points to directly qualify them to represent the USA at the 2026 Winter Olympics.
+At those Olympics he and Cory Thiesse became the first American team to win a medal in Olympic mixed doubles curling, winning the silver medal.

 Personal life

 Dropkin attended the University of Minnesota-Duluth, and is employed as a realtor and investor in Duluth, Minnesota.
+He is Jewish.